perusio/up42-api-walkthrough/README.md

 -rw-r--r--  0 root   root  5515635 Jul  3 00:39 output/e3650bac-bfbe-4ed2-bec4-9ea50245d2c0_land_cover.tif
 ```

-we can see that we get the same results as for the job.
-Hence we
+As you can see the results are the same as for the job.
+Which means that:
-conclude that:

 > the final task of a workflow produces the same results as the job
 > itself